Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation: Introduction

 \section{Introduction}

-The main purpose of this paper is to provide a complete resolution of the so-called ``Flat Chain Conjecture'' in the formulation of Lang \cite[page 716]{UL} (see also Ambrosio and Kirchheim \cite[page 68]{AKcur}), in all dimensions and codimensions.
-The conjecture concerns the structure of so-called metric currents, which are objects of interest in Geometric Measure Theory.
+The main purpose of this paper is to provide a complete resolution of the so-called ``Lang's Flat Chain Conjecture'' \cite[page 716]{UL}.
+The conjecture concerns the structure of metric currents, which are objects of interest in Geometric Measure Theory.
 They are related to a number of geometric problems (in metric spaces) such as the Plateau problem \cite{AKcur}, isoperimetric inequalities \cite{BWY}, flows of measures \cite{PaSteFlows} and even geometric flows \cite{Allen} (here currents are in particular used to define a suitable notion of distance \cite{SoWe}).
-The conjecture states that metric $k$-currents in $\reals^d$ with compact support are flat $k$-chains in the sense of Federer and Fleming (we provide relevant definitions as well as a detailed description of the problem later in Subsections \ref{SS:intro-currents} and \ref{SS:prel-currents}).
-Our main result is that the conjecture for $k$-currents in $\reals^d$ fails if $d\geq 2$ and $k\in\{1, \dots, d\}$ (see Theorem \ref{T:fcc-fails-all-cases}).
+Theory of metric currents was first developed by Ambrosio and Kirchheim in their seminal paper \cite{AKcur}, where they also state what is popularly called the ``Flat Chain Conjecture'' \cite[page 68]{AKcur}.
+The conjecture states that metric $k$-currents of \emph{finite mass} in $\reals^d$ with compact support are flat $k$-chains in the sense of Federer and Fleming (we provide relevant definitions as well as a detailed description of the problem later in Subsections \ref{SS:intro-currents} and \ref{SS:prel-currents}).
+Later a more general theory of metric currents, encompassing also currents not of finite mass, was developed by Lang \cite{UL} and an analogous question was asked about this type of metric currents.
+Our main result is that the conjecture due to Lang for $k$-currents in $\reals^d$ fails if $d\geq 2$ and $k\in\{1, \dots, d\}$ (see Theorem \ref{T:fcc-fails-all-cases}).
+The original conjecture due to Ambrosio and Kirchheim remains, in general, open.
+We discuss the special cases that have been resolved \cite{DeRindler, Sch} in the subsections below.

 Remarkably, our method relies on connecting the conjecture to the (non-)regularity of a certain partial differential equation (PDE), which is usually called the \emph{prescribed Jacobian equation}: